Create a graph and add data

 Querying the Graph

-CogDB is queried using Torque, a graph raversal API.
+CogDB is queried using Torque, a graph traversal API.

 Query example